rmuif/web/README.md

 https://phoqe.me/react-material-ui-firebase

-Authentication providers like Google and Facebook are disabled, you can only sign up using an e-mail address and password.
+Authentication providers like Google and Facebook are disabled, you can only sign up and sign in using an e-mail address and password.

 ## Get started